thiessen2003/thiessen2003/README.md

 🔭 I have always considered myself as a really creative and interested person.
 Thus, the programming/development world seemed as a perfect fit.

-🌱 I am a Computer Science student at UPenn learning Python (with a little help from Codecademy and Alura...)
+🌱 I am a Computer Science student at UPenn learning Java (with a little help from Codecademy and Alura...)

-:card_file_box: My main focus right now is to specialize myself in Python.
+:card_file_box: My main focus right now is to specialize myself in Java.

 ⚡ A nice quote: "Injecting some confusion stabilizes the system"